Why AI Voice Receptionists Are Eating the $9B Answering Market

 - Understands free-form problem descriptions

-- Books directly into calendar or dispatch system
+- Books directly into the calendar or dispatch system

 The Current Pricing Map

-The AI voice receptionist market splits into roughly five tiers based on what you actually get:
+The AI voice receptionist market splits into roughly three tiers based on what you actually get:

 - Limited minutes or calls per month